smartbyter/FileToCArray/README.md

 Useful if you want to embed a file (binary, text, image, whatever) into your code!
 Use it for your Arduino or other embedded projects.

+Add new option for support swap bits used in u8g2 library.

 Just select a file, specify the array format and click convert.
 It will give you the contents of the file in the specified format, that you can embed into your code.
 Supported formats:
  - Hex (0x00)